By Deborah Coburn

 In Canyon Ranch’s very fancy conference room, I spilled some of the local soil on the table, tossed out some cactus branches, rocks and leaves, then slipped in the paint colors I had chosen after observing the local landscape.
 The owners of the Ranch, Mel and Enid Zuckerman, immediately saw that nature’s palette would make the buildings come alive.

 “The spa is the heart of this place,” I said, “so it should be a heart color like the berries of the Mandina tree.
 And your own home should reflect the soft sage of the local landscape.”

 It was a challenge getting the right shades of paint.
 The light changes rapidly in the desert so I put each color up on an exterior wall and just observed it for a few days, noting how the palette appeared in the soft light of dawn, the brightness of midday and the lengthening shadows of the afternoon.
 It was a process of living with the light until the exact tones and values revealed themselves.

-After selecting the right colors for all the buildings, I looked for a color that would tie them all together.
+After selecting the right colors for all of the buildings, I looked for a color that would tie them all together.
 For the trim, I chose a strong, reddish brown, the color of desert clay or manzanita bark.
 This strong earth tone grounds the eye as you move from place to place.

 Listening to the Landscape

 Canyon Ranch was a great success, a “color walk” through the desert palette.
 And from then on my company, Naturally Inspired, provided similar services for private homes.
 My goal is to create a visual language of color, light and contrast — and to teach people how to employ that language in their own decor.

 When working with clients, I might say, “Look at the color of that tree just outside your door.
 This would be a great tone for the exterior.
 Then your house will feel like it’s part of the landscape.”
 Or I may pick up a rock, and ask, “Do you like this subtle gray?
 We could use this to make your house sit more quietly on the earth.”